Comparing CDs vs. Bonds

 Short-Term vs Long-Term

 Determining whether to put your money in CDs or bonds can depend on your time horizon and the current interest rate environment.
-As of September 2018, short-term bond yields are slightly higher than the rates from CDs, making them a better investment.
-Yields for long-term bonds are also a bit higher than CDs in most cases.
+As of January 2019, short-term bond yields are slightly lower than the rates offered on CDs, making CDs a better investment.

 As interest rates rise, bond values go down.
 That’s why fewer investors have purchased long-term bonds as interest rates have been climbing steadily upward.

 Considering Other Investments

 Those concerned about the volatility of the stock market may still be drawn to dividend-paying stocks that offer relatively stable share value but income that is considerably higher than CDs or bonds.
 There is always risk in owning stocks, but younger investors who are far away from retirement may find them to be more useful investments than bonds or CDs.